Rockefeller Center Christmas tree’s journey into a Habitat home

 - Lumber from the 2017 tree from State College, Pennsylvania, was used in Habitat homes in Newburgh, New York.

-- Lumber from the 2018 tree from Walkill, New York, will be was used in Habitat homes in a community to be announced in 2019.
+- Lumber from the 2019 tree from Florida, New York, will be used in Habitat homes in a community to be announced in 2020.

 Additional Rockefeller Center Christmas tree facts